 Our sales offices supply salmon to more than 70 countries.
 Reaching the customers and consumer is the last step of our value chain.

-The sales organizations in Europe, Asia, North America and Latin America supply the right quality to our customers’ needs from the three production regions Canada, Chile and Norway.
+The sales organizations in Oslo and Nordfold in Norway, Caudebec-en-Caux in France, Vancouver in Canada, Miami in US, and Puerto Montt in Chile, supply the right quality to our customers’ needs from the three production regions Canada, Chile and Norway.